; ;

 The School of Science and Technology at City, University of London is offering a doctoral studentship for a project entitled “Putting Artificial Intelligence into Social Context: Developing Artificial Intelligence Agents that Enhance Cooperation within Organisations” in collaboration with the Department of Psychology.
 The successful candidate will be affiliated to the Artificial Intelligence Research Centre.

-Closing date: 1st May 2024.
+Closing date: 1st October 2024.
+EXTENDED!

 Project summary